5/8/2025

 Christopher Nolan

-Hey guys.
-My question, sir, centers on sustainability of the dividend.
-And quite to your credit, you've stood by the 25 cent quarterly dividend for a long time, but the portfolio continues to contract in size and thus generating less income to support the dividend.
+Hey, guys.
+My question sort of centers on sustainability of the dividend.
+And, you know, quite to your credit, you've stood by the 25-cent quarterly dividend for a long time, but the portfolio continues to contract in size. and thus generating less income to support the dividend.
 Should we expect some sort of change in that contraction trajectory?
 Otherwise, should we assume at some point the dividend will be cut?

 speaker

 Hi, Chris.
 Thank you for that question.
-We are continuing to evaluate our dividend in light of today's earning level.
-As you know, we don't provide future dividends, but based on the current rate environment and our current portfolio composition, at least in the short run, we anticipate that the NII will be shot shy at our dividend levels.
-Based on that, we've decided to support the dividend through previously accumulated spillover income, which today totals about 53 cents per share of our 11.5 million dollars.
-We used around six cents of spillover income this quarter to support our dividend.
-We anticipate having access to that spillover income in the near term, for sure.
+You know, we are continuing to evaluate our dividend in light of kind of today's earning level.
+As you know, we don't provide on future dividends, but based on kind of the current rate environment and our current portfolio composition, you know, at least in the short run, we anticipate that, you know, the NII will be, you know, shot shy of our dividend levels.
+You know, based on that, we decided to support the dividend through previously accumulated spillover dividend, spillover income, which today totals about 53 cents per share of our $11.5 million.
+We used around 6 cents of spillover income this quarter to support our dividend, and we anticipate, you know, having access to that spillover income in the near term, for sure.

 speaker